-Figure 4 shows data gathered from the Statistics of Income on tax filers with high incomes, defined as AGI of \$500k/year or more, for years 2008-2014.
-Let's call these the SOI high-income donors.
+Figure 4 shows data gather from the Statistics of Income on tax filers with high incomes, defined as AGI of \$500k/year or more, for years 2008-2014.
+Let's call these the SOI High Income donors.
 I will come back to this comparison group often.
-The top panel shows that the average contributions of DAF holders and SOI high-income donors track fairly closely, especially in the later years of the sample.
-One can also see that the level of noncash donations is clearly higher for DAF donors.
+The top panel shows that the average contributions of DAF holders and SOI High Income donors track fairly closely, especially in the later years of the sample.
+One can also see that the level of non-cash donations is clearly higher for DAF donors.
 The bottom panel confirms this.
-It shows the percent of all contributions that are noncash.
-A more detailed look at these data show that the best prediction of noncash gifts as a percent of all contributions to DAFs is just over 65%, while the best estimate for the SOI data is that donations are less than 50% noncash.30 So the first assumption will be that DAFs shift more giving to appreciated assets.
+It shows the percent of all contributions that are non-cash.
+A more detailed look at these data show that the best prediction of non-cash gifts as a percent of all contributions to DAFs is just over 65%, while the best estimate for the SOI data is that donations are less than 50% non-cash.
+So the first assumption will be that DAFs shift more giving to appreciated assets: